The 17 Best Historical Anime to Watch

 This action-adventure eventually spirals into a competition for the throne of England involving King Sweyn’s two sons, with Askeladd fighting to support Prince Canute.

-Vinland Saga was considered one of the best anime in 2019 when season one was released.
-Vinland Saga season 2 aired this year.
+Vinland Saga was considered one of the best anime in 2019 when Season 1 was released.
+Vinland Saga Season 2 aired this year.

 15. Grave of the Fireflies